Unhall0w3d/UnHall0w3d.github.io/_posts/2019-07-17-mobile-agents-ctios-and-service-crashes-oh-my.md

   - UCCE
 ---

+## Today's Topic - Mobile Agents using CTIOS and some crashes.

 So here's another "Priority 1" or "Sev 1" issue that I troubleshot last week, and oh boy, it was an interesting one.

 <!--more-->